mboyea/lacuna/README.md

   dev               Run all servers from their source code with hot-reloading where possible, and without Docker where possible preview           Build the app, then run the build results without Docker where possible container         Build the app, package it into Docker containers, then run the docker containers

-Use "nix run" as an alias for "nix run .#start -- dev".
 ```

 #### TODO `nix run .#init -- help`